 What does the Bible say about the deity of Christ?
 For centuries, as affirmed at the Council of Nicea, Christians have used a wonderful list of verses to demonstrate from God's Word the deity of Jesus Christ.
 Here is another very different approach to show the same truth.
 (This is similar to the "Big Picture" approach used in the overview of the Bible called The Plot.)

-Thus Saith the Lord: If we count how many times the Old Testament prophets said, “Thus says the Lord” we find them using that phrase, in the New King James Version of the Bible, about 420 times.
+Thus Saith the Lord: If we count how many times the Old Testament prophets said, "Thus says the Lord" we find them using that phrase, in the New King James Version of the Bible, about 420 times.
 The New Testament on the other hand, never once records that phrase.
-Jesus Christ, with all the red ink devoted to recording His words, never once used that ubiquitous phrase, “Thus saith the Lord.”
-Rather, Jesus proclaims, “I say to you,” in the Gospels!
-Not a single “Thus says the Lord,” but rather, “I say to you,” 135 times.
+Jesus Christ, with all the red ink devoted to recording His words, never once used that ubiquitous phrase, "Thus saith the Lord."
+Rather, Jesus proclaims, "I say to you," in the Gospels!
+Not a single "Thus says the Lord," but rather, "I say to you," 135 times.
 The following chart demonstrates biblically that these two phrases, Thus saith the Lord, and I say unto you, indicate the same thing, that God is speaking.
-For Jesus Christ made it clear that He Himself was at the heart of His teaching.
-Unlike the righteous priests and kings, prophets and the apostles, the Lord focused His message on Himself:
+For Jesus Christ made it clear that He Himself was at the heart of His message.
+Unlike the righteous priests and kings, prophets and the apostles, the Lord came to teach us about Himself:

 - "Follow Me" 19x Mt.
 4:19; 8:22; 10:38; 16:24; 19:21; Mk.
 1:17; 2:14; 8:34; 10:21; Lk.
 5:27; 9:59; 18:22; Jn.
 1:43; 8:12; 10:27; 12:26; 13:36; 21:19, 22